mit-orcd/orcd-docs-edit/docs/software/R.md

 **I am trying to use a specific R installation, but it is not being recognized.
 What should I do?**

 Sometimes, the way your environment is set up may cause the system to default to certain R installations that you don't want.
-The culprit can often be found in your `.bashrc`, `.bash_profile`, and/or `.zshrc` files.
+The culprit can often be found in your `.bashrc` and/or `.bash_profile` file.
 Usually, running `module purge` from the command line before loading the version of R you want solves the problem.

 **How do I change the path where my libraries are installed?**